chopsake/WickedAwesome/README.md

 WickedAwesome
 =============

-An experiment in indoor location services
+An experiment in indoor location services using triangulation.